Who can participate?

-Teams will present their work to a panel of expert judges and compete for prestige at the end of the day on Saturday.
-The real prize for our Civic Scopeathon is the opportunity for teams to continue their work after the ScopeAthon.
-While there is no formal pipeline from the ScopeAthon to project completion, representatives from the Community Action Bureau, the Tech Team, South Side Civic, and other affiliated institutions will be present at the ScopeAthon.
+Teams will present their work to a panel of expert judges and compete for prestige at the end of the day on Sunday.
+The real prize for our Civic Scopeathon is the opportunity for teams to continue their work after the Scopeathon.
+While there is no formal pipeline from the Scopeathon to project completion, representatives from the Community Action Bureau, the Tech Team, South Side Civic, and other affiliated institutions will be present at the ScopeAthon.

 What is this problem-scoping thing?
 Do you have an example?

 Here’s an example of a civic problem and successful solution: